The Standard Formula: A Guide to Solvency II – Chapter 8: Capital Requirements

 The Solvency Capital Requirement

-The SCR operates alongside the Minimum Capital Requirement (MCR), which is a significantly lower threshold than the SCR.
-If an insurer’s capital falls below the SCR, the (Prudential Regulatory Authority) PRA is able to intervene in the running of the insurer.
+The SCR operates alongside the MCR, which is a significantly lower threshold than the SCR.
+If an insurer’s capital falls below the SCR, the PRA is able to intervene in the running of the insurer.
 If the level of capital falls below the MCR, the PRA has the right to withdraw authorisation and close the insurer to new business.

 The SCR and MCR are not to be confused with a (re)insurer’s technical provisions, being the assets required to meet its expected, ongoing obligations to policyholders.
-The SCR (and MCR) sit as a buffer on top of technical provisions to guard against adverse deviation in market, operating or other conditions on at least a 1 in 200 basis.
-Equally, the SCR and MCR are not to be confused with “own funds,” being the capital items with which a (re)insurer must cover its SCR/MCR (or the assets in which a (re)insurer may invest the proceeds of such own funds items).
+The SCR (and MCR) sits as a buffer on top of technical provisions to guard against adverse deviation in market, operating or other conditions on at least a 1 in 200 basis.
+Equally, the SCR and MCR are not to be confused with “own funds”, being the capital items with which a (re)insurer must cover its SCR/MCR (or the assets in which a (re)insurer may invest the proceeds of such own-fund items).
 These different concepts and regimes are covered in other chapters.

 There are two main methods of calculating the SCR under Solvency II: the standard formula and internal model methods.
 This chapter will focus on the former, which must be used by all (re)insurers not using an approved internal model.

-Following the UK’s departure from the European Union on 31 December 2020, the UK’s divergence from EU-derived rules includes liberalisation of the EU Solvency II regime toward a new Solvency UK, moving the UK back toward a less prescriptive and more principles-based regulatory rule set.
+Following Brexit, the UK’s divergence from EU-derived rules includes liberalisation of the EU Solvency II regime towards a new Solvency UK, moving the UK back toward a less prescriptive and more principles-based regulatory rule set.
 To date, these changes have not touched directly on SCR and MCR, but we expect the PRA to continue to develop these areas of divergence in the coming years.
-The European Union has, however, as part of its 2020 review of Solvency II (the 2020 review), proposed amendments to treatment of both long-term equities and the symmetric adjustment, detailed further below.
-The commission, council and Parliament will conclude negotiations to finalise these aspects with a view to adoption by member states by June 2025.
+The Amendments (discussed in previous chapters) do, however, affect the treatment of both long-term equities and the symmetric adjustment, detailed further below.

 In this chapter, we summarise the Solvency II position, together with the UK approach (to the extent different or otherwise noteworthy).